 Metaprogramming is simply the technique of writing code that writes code.
 The Ruby programming language contains extensive built-in facilities for metaprogramming.
 Using these features, a programmer can pass responsibility for evaluating blocks of code to different receivers than the ones implicitly being used by the code and generate code for methods on the fly.
-I used these techniques in the creation of my DSL for IF game writing.
+I used these techniques in the creation of IFAlpha.
 By passing details of implementation to a backend, I was able to keep the syntax of the frontend code (which, being hosted, is all valid Ruby code) simple, intuitive, and terse.
-(Example 1)
+(Example) 1)